devoxa/flocky/README.md

 sum([1, 2, 3])

-// Importing only part of the library (in case you are not using tree shaking) import sum from 'flocky' import { sum } from 'flocky' sum([1, 2, 3])
+// Importing only part of the library (in case you are not using tree shaking) import { sum } from 'flocky/es6/sum' import sum from 'flocky/es6/sum' sum([1, 2, 3])

-// Note that the following is NOT allowed (because it does not create tree shakable bundles)
+// /!\ Note that the following is NOT allowed (because it does not create tree shakable bundles)
-// /!\ import flocky from 'flocky'
+// import flocky from 'flocky'
 ```

 </details>